tae-tae05/startup/README.md

 - DB/Login - Stores users, projects, counters, hook size, and yarn type in database.
 Register and login users.
 Credentials are stored in the database.
 Can only use once you are authenticated.
 - WebSocket - Makes it possible to access project information from other devices.
 Can chat with other users to share information about projects/seek advice (ex: hook size, designs, yarn material).
 - React - Application ported to use the React web framework.
+### HTML Deliverables
+For this deliverable, I built out the structure of my application using HTML.